Lectrum/smart-render/README.md

 `yarn add smart-render`

 This package depends on [breakpoints-json](https://www.npmjs.com/package/breakpoints-json).
-It is a JSON formatted breakpoints, which correspond to popular modern devices.
+It is JSON formatted breakpoints which correspond to popular modern devices.

 `smart-render` also depends on `react` and `react-dom` as peerDependencies.
 It means that it will not be installed automatically, but you will see a warning if they were not installed previously.